-After having written a similar list for the men, I would be remiss if I didn’t do the same for the softer sex.
+After having written Dear Men, Here’s 6 Simple Ways to Avoid Foolishly Ruining Your Lives, I would be remiss if I didn’t do the same for the softer sex.
 Let’s get right to it.

 ‘Young’ can be open to interpretation and be quite a broad adjective.
 Allow me to be more specific in terms of what ‘young’ is meant here.
 And I won’t define it as ‘not being ready’ because you could be 32 years old making a very desirable salary, be totally financially independent and still not ready to have a child.
 If this were to occur you under these circumstances as described above, at least you would have the financial means to manage (especially in the father is unfit).
 For today however, I am aiming at those who are 21 and under.